levelKro/pideskboard/README.md

 * Sub panel: IP Camera streams (up to 5 MJpeg cameras)
 * Sub panel: Weather forecast; next hours and next days (up to 5)
 * Multi-lang support, add yours!
 Now have ENglish and FRench
+* Support for local sensor (temperature), use the DS18B20 by default

 ## About this current version
 This version not have the WebUI (removed Apache and WebUI), for better performances.
 Writted completly in Python and work well on Raspberry Pi Zero.